World War II, Pacific

 With the American fleet gone, two heavy cruisers

-were able to fire 1,000 rounds to disrupt, but not destroy, the American airfield.
+were able to fire 1,000 rounds to disrupt the American airfield.

 Next morning, scout planes found the retiring Japanese ; American planes attacked.
 Kinugasa was sunk

 and three more heavy cruisers were damaged.
 Meanwhile the troop convoy of transports and DDs was sighted.
 Planes shifted

 battleship and five cruisers to bombard the airfield to protect the

 arrived in time to meet the Japanese force.
 The two battlewagons

 opened fire and the two sets of van destroyers engaged.
 South